jgeigerm/xposed_mods/README.md

-Just run gradle init in the module folder and then gradle build.<br>
+Just create local.properties with your sdk.dir in the module folder and then run gradle build.<br>
+You can also just set the ANDROID_HOME environmental variable<br>
 If you want to compile the latest XposedBridge, the link in libs is to<br>
 ../XposedBridge/app/build/intermediates/packaged/release/classes.jar<br>
 so just clone the XposedBridge in the root of this project and then run<br>